 Ais Shell mound on the Indian River Lagoon:

-A stick through the Whelk shell with the hole made a perfect mace. - a favorite weapon of Florida natives and are common finds on the Space Coast
+A stick through a Whelk shell with a hole made the perfect mace. - a favorite weapon of Florida natives and one of the more common finds on the Space Coast

 The Ais of Kennedy Space Center: Native Americans to be feared: